Meet and Greet the Team!

 In just two years, Oscar worked his way up from dishwasher to line cook in his first professional kitchen, the Park Avenue Café.
 And before becoming Chef at E&E Grill house, he had worked with many of New York’s top chefs.
 About being a chef, Oscar says, “I love cooking, it’s no effort for me… I know I make people happy when I cook, and I love seeing customers smile.”
 This is what inspires and motivates him every day.

-Canada Baltimore (Marketing and Sales Manager) grew in up the Lower Hudson Valley in Nyack, NY.
+Canada Baltimore (Events, Sales and Marketing Manager) grew in up the Lower Hudson Valley in Nyack, NY.
 She graduated from Indiana University with a BA in the theater and drama.
 Canada discovered she had a passion for hospitality when working at the small mom and pop establishments.
 She started her career at Hudson House in Nyack.
 She further her skills and passion at Outback Steakhouse, Sweet Tomato Two and Southern Comfort, bartending, serving, event planning and front of house management.
 Eventually, she found her way into the world of event planning by working at Helen Hayes Hospital Foundation and the National Multiple Sclerosis Society, Southern New York Chapter.

 Canada started as an Assistant Manager at E&E Grill House and quickly rose to become the General Manager and eventually the Sales and Marketing Manager.
-She has been with EE Hospitality since 2015.
+She has been with E.E.
+Hospitality since 2015.
 She is responsible for planning, implementing and managing special events at Hill and Bay and E&E Grill House.
 Canada loves that every day is different and it’s impossible to get bored.
 One minute she is planning an event, the next running the floor, and the next, running a marketing campaign.
 She is building her skill set every day.
 Canada feels lucky to combine her passion for food and beverage and event planning.

-Canada has always been drawn to Southern food in any all forms.
+Canada has always been drawn to Southern food in any and all forms.
 Although she considers herself a foodie, she has a deep appreciation of her southern roots and fond memories of family meals.
 It is her absolute favorite.

 Scott Dobrydney (Beverage Director) grew up in Milford, Connecticut and went to high school in Fairfield.
 After heading to New Orleans to study Music Industry in college, he transferred to Fordham in NYC.
 He has stayed in the New York.